Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Method

-One of the primary goals of \oursystem is utilizing \iots' fullest capability for on-device learning of the classifier $C$.
-We also need to design the classifier such that it can run on the limited memory and computation power available on these devices.
-To achieve these, we iteratively look into candidate architectures that can fit in the limited memory available on these \iots, for instance by following techniques developed for Neural Architecture Search~(NAS) to find a small efficient model for the inference stage~\cite{fedorov2019sparse, banbury2021micronets, xu2022etinynet, liberis2021munas}.
-A robust mechanism in this direction is to obtain a history of memory usage of a particular device which reflects the typical memory availability on the \iot.
-Formally speaking, the iterative process can be viewed as an optimization problem described as where $\mathbb{P}(m_k)$ provides the number of parameters of the candidate architecture $m_k$, $\mathbb{B}$ is the number of bytes used to store the parameters and intermediate results in computations, and $\mathbb{M}$ is the memory available in the device for FL participation.
-The parameter $\mathbb{M}$ can be measured and logged as empirical observations of the \iot memory usage, to be sent to the server as we discussed in Step~\textcircled{\raisebox{-.9pt} {1}} in Figure~\ref{fig:PbFL}.
+where $\mathbb{P}(m_k)$ provides the number of parameters of the candidate architecture $m_k$, $\mathbb{B}$ is the number of bytes used to store the parameters and intermediate results in computations, $\mathbb{M}$ is the memory available in the \iot device for FL participation, and $\tau^{*} = \max_{k}\text{acc}(m_k)$.
+The parameter $\mathbb{M}$ can be measured and logged as empirical observations of the \iot memory usage, to be sent to the server as we discussed in Step~\textcircled{\raisebox{-.9pt} {1}} in \figurename~\ref{fig:PbFL}.

-In this paper, we limit our classifier architectures with fully-connected layers; thus, we find a solution by either reducing the number of neurons or the layers to find a potential architecture for $C$ that can fit into the requirements for $\mathbb{M}$ in Equation~\eqref{eqn:partition}.
-In the same vein, we tackle the problem of low computing resources by choosing the smallest architecture for $C$ and then deploying it on the \iots.

-\subsection{Data Selection}
+\subsection{\textbf{Data Selection}}

-\oursystem determines the importance of each data sample, along the forward pass, to decide whether to further perform (the more costly) backward pass on this sample or not.
+We determine the importance of each data sample, along the forward pass, to decide whether to further perform (the more costly) backward pass on this sample or not.
 Such data selection satisfies design requirements by improving both storage efficiency and training efficiency.
 We use a combination of (i) the {\em loss value} and (ii) the {\em norm of last-layer gradients} to measure the sample's importance.